multiversx/mx-chain-covalent-go/README.md

 In `cmd/proxy/config.toml` one can find:

 1. Elrond & Covalent proxy configuration(e.g. `port`, `elrondProxyUrl`, etc.)
-2. `hyperBlockQueryOptions` used to format hyperBlock query for Elrond proxy.
+2. `hyperBlockQueryOptions` used to format hyperblock queries for Elrond proxy.
 E.g.: following Covalent
    request: `localhost:port/hyperblock/by-nonce/4`, having `withAlteredAccounts = true` and `tokens = all` will trigger the following request : `elrondProxy:port/hyperblock/by-nonce/4?withAlteredAccounts=true&tokens=all`